New Forest: Common rights

 Commons rights are attached to particular plots of land (or in the case of turbary, to particular hearths), and different land has different rights – and some of this land is some distance from the Forest itself.
 Rights to graze ponies and cattle are not for a fixed number of animals, as is often the case on other commons.
 Instead a "marking fee" is paid for each animal each year by the owner.
 The marked animal's tail is trimmed by the local agister (verderers' official), with each of the four or five forest agisters using a different trimming pattern.
 Ponies are branded with the owner's brand mark; cattle may be branded, or nowadays may have the brand mark on an ear tag.
 Grazing of Commoners' ponies and cattle is an essential part of the management of the forest, helping to maintain the heathland, bog, grassland and wood-pasture habitats and their associated wildlife.

-Recently this ancient practice has come under pressure as benefitting houses pass to owners with no interest in commoning.
-Existing families with a new generation heavily rely on inheritance of, rather than mostly the expensive purchase of, a benefitting house with paddock or farm.
+Recently this ancient practice has come under pressure as houses that benefit from forest rights pass to owners with no interest in commoning.
+Existing families with a new generation heavily rely on inheritance of, rather than the (mostly expensive) purchase of, a benefiting house with paddock or farm.

 The Verderers and Commoners' Defence Association has fought back against these allied economic threats.
 The EU Basic Payment Scheme (BPS) helped some Commoners significantly.
-Commoners marking animals for grazing can claim about £200 per cow per year, and about £160 for a pony, and if participating in the stewardship scheme, more.
-With 10 cattle and 40 ponies, a Commoner qualifying for both schemes would receive over £8,000 a year, and more if they put out pigs: net of marking fees, feed and veterinary costs this part-time level of involvement across a family is calculated to give annual income in the thousands of pounds in most years.
+Commoners marking animals for grazing can claim about £200 per cow per year, and about £160 for a pony, and more if participating in the stewardship scheme.
+With 10 cattle and 40 ponies, a Commoner qualifying for both schemes would receive over £8,000 a year, and more if they also put out pigs: net of marking fees, feed and veterinary costs this part-time level of involvement across a family is calculated to give an annual income in the thousands of pounds in most years.
 Whether those subsidies will survive Brexit is unclear.
-The BPS payment is based on the number of animals marked for the Forest, whether or not these are actually turned out.
+The BPS payment was based on the number of animals marked for the Forest, whether or not these are actually turned out.
 The livestock actually grazing the Forest are therefore considerably fewer than those marked.